thendawg/tfhumandetectionnotify/README.md

 First, the prereqs -

-You will need python3 plus a functioning tensorflow install - see here - https://www.tensorflow.org/install
+You will need python3.5 plus a functioning tensorflow install - see here - https://www.tensorflow.org/install

+If youre using modern hardware theres likely a binary of sorts for install, in my case I had to build from source, which can be, problematic, but tensorflow does have a decent community.

 Use pip to install the prereqs and their dependencies -